adamyuuki/adamyuuki/README.md

 Hello There!

 I'm Adam Oyama, currently a dev student.
 Mostly studying full stack web development.
-I have master on Electrical Engeneering from UFSC - Brazil.
+I have master on Electrical Engineering from UFSC - Brazil.
 My current job is Proccess Analyst at WEG.

 <!---